Life in Hypertext

 broken into.
 "So I put new locks on the doors after, but ha--I

 find out after, I have no keys."

 We had to force our way into our own houses, using table

 knives, to survey the losses.
-Joanne and I found that five forty-ounce
+Jeanne and I found that five forty-ounce

 bottles of wine and rye, our year's supply, were missing, as well as

 a big garbage bag full of dried comfrey leaves that we brought up as